syntasso/workshop/enhancing-a-promise/README.md

 ha-postgres-promise   1m
 ```

 And the `workerClusterResources` have been installed.
 These resources are what must be present in the clusters for an instance of our Promise to be successfully provisioned.
 They are installed as soon as the Promise is added to the platform.
 For Postgres, we can see in the Promise file that there are a number of RBAC resources, as well as a deployment that installs the Postgres Operator in the worker cluster.
 That means that, when the Promise is successfully applied, we will see the `postgres-operator` deployment in the worker cluster.
-That's also an indication that the operator is ready to receive a request from a SAT.
+That's also an indication that the operator is ready to provision a new instance.

 ```console
 $ kubectl --context kind-worker --namespace default get pods